WHAT to Eat

 5.15 Does DDF Work Best with A Particular Diet (e.g., Low-Carb, Keto, Vegan, Plant-Based)?

 Data-Driven Fasting will work with a low-carb or low-fat diet.
-Low-fat foods may raise blood glucose quickly, but they will also return to baseline more rapidly than after a high-fat meal.
+Low-fat foods may raise blood glucose quickly, but they will also return to baseline more rapidly after a high-fat meal.

-Foods high in starch, like potatoes, are hard to overeat if they are not combined with added fat (e.g., chips or cookies) that increase palatability.
+While there’s no need to overfill your glucose fuel tank, especially if you’re trying to lose weight, foods high in starch, like potatoes, are hard to overeat if they are not combined with added fat (e.g., chips or cookies) that increase palatability.

 • Many people find they achieve the lowest pre-meal blood glucose on a low-fat diet with whole foods.